spumonibreakfast/video-game-tools/README.md

 Tools for video games that I am playing

 # Dark Fall: The Journal
-A decoder to decode the encoded notes you find throughout Dowerton hotel
+NoteDecoder - A decoder to decode the encoded notes you find throughout Dowerton hotel